Skip to content

 Donate

-Is THE PLAYERS FOUNDATION a good charity?
+Is The Players Foundation a good charity?

-THE PLAYERS FOUNDATION scores 0/100 (Not rated) on our Clarity Score, with 36% of spending going to charitable activities and accounts up to date.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+The Players Foundation scores 0/100 (0 stars, Not rated) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2025 (£1.3m total income, 56% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

-United Kingdom Reg 1150458 Registered charity Official website Charity Commission register
+Chester · UK-wide · CH1 2NX Reg 1150458 Registered charity Official website Charity Commission register

 In short: THE PLAYERS FOUNDATION has a Clarity Score of 0/100 — Charity Commission statutory inquiry in progress.